mark-when/docs/markdown-like.md

 ## Differences from markdown

-- No support for multiline blocks, like code blocks or tables
+- No support for multiline blocks, like code blocks or tables (yet)